shubham1o1/Complete_JS_course/8-asynchronous-JS/README.md

 </script>
 ```

-- In this code, when first() is called, it gets its execution stack.
+- In this code, when `first()` is called, it gets its execution stack.
-- Then inside first() console.log() is called and it also gets its Execution Stack.
-Then text is logged to console, then function returns then it pops from the stack.
+- Then inside `first()`, `console.log()` is called and it also gets its Execution Stack.
+Then text is logged to console, then function returns, then it pops from the stack.
-- Then execution context is created by second() function.
-Inside which setTimeout() is called.
+- Then execution context is created by `second()` function.
+Inside which `setTimeout()` is called.
 Which also gets its execution stack.
-- setTimeout() function comes from the web apis which lives separate from JS engine.
+- `setTimeout()` function comes from the web apis which lives separate from JS engine.
-- web apis: stuffs like DOM manipulation methods, setTimeout(), httprequest for ajax, geo location, local storage live outside of JS engine and we can access them because they are part of a runtime.
+- **Web apis**: stuffs like DOM manipulation methods, `setTimeout()`, `httprequest` for ajax, geo location, local storage live outside of JS engine and we can access them because they are part of a runtime.
 This is exactly where the timer will keep running without being blocked.
 - When we call setTimeout function, timer is created together with callback function inside the web apis environment.
-It sits there until it finishes its work.
-Call back function is not called until the timer finishes.
+It sits there until it finishes its work. *Callback function is not called until the timer finishes*.
 - Since the timer keeps working in the background, we dont have to wait and keep on executing our code.

 ![setTimeout context](notes-images/settimeoutcontext.png)

-- The setTimeout() function returns, pops up the stack, and so does the execution context of the second function.
+- The `setTimeout()` function returns, pops froms the stack, and so does the execution context of the second function.
 - It reaches the log with "The End" which it prints on console after being added to stack and pop the console's stack
-- The first() function returns and we are back to original state
+- The `first()` function returns and we are back to original state
-- Now the timer has passed then the callback function moves to message queue
+- Now the timer has passed then the callback function moves to **message queue**

 ![callback in queue](notes-images/callbackqueue.png)